developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 _Figure 8.
 SSLTools.com results_

 ##Client Install & Setup
-Install Device Tracker client on the supported Zebra device to register the device and upload data to the server.
+Install Device Tracker client on the supported Zebra device to register the device and transmit data to the server.
 Client install and setup can be accomplished either manually or remotely with Zebra's [StageNow](/stagenow/latest/about) or an EMM (Enterprise Mobility Management).
-Requirements for Device Tracker client:
-* The device is connected to the same network as the server.
-* The server address is configured in the Device Tracker client to communicate with the server.
-* Zebra Data Service agent is running on the device.
-This agent collects data from the device and sends it to the Device Tracker server.
-* Bluetooth radio is enabled on the device.
-BLE (Bluetooth Low Energy) beacons are used to locate devices.

 ###Client Installation
-Steps for client installation:
+Steps for client installation on the device:
 1. Download Device Tracker client from [Zebra Support and Downloads](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/power-precision-console.html).
 Extract the files and folders.
 2. Install DTRKClient.apk.
-3. When prompted, enable the “Apps that can draw over other apps” overlay permission.
-4. Reboot the device
+3. Reboot the device

 ###Client Configuration
-Configure the server address and port either manually or remotely.
+Configure the server address, server authorized user name, and server authorized password either manually or remotely.
 For information on using CSP for remote configuration deployment, refer to [MX documentation](/mx/overview).

 ####Manual Configuration
 Steps for manual configuration: